Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

  5. Axis V: Global Assessment of Functioning.
 Overall level of mental, social, occupational, and leisure functioning.

-- **THE SHORTCOMINGS OF DSM** When clinical psychologist David Rosenhan and eight colleagues sought admission to separate mental hospitals across the United States in the 1970s, each stated that he or she was hearing voices—“unclear voices” that said “empty,” “hollow,” and “thud”—and each was immediately admitted to the hospital.
+- **THE SHORTCOMINGS OF DSM** When clinical psychologist David Rosenhan and eight colleagues sought admission to separate mental hospitals across the United States in the 1970s, each stated that he or she was hearing voices—“unclear voices” that said “empty,” “hollow,” and “thud”—and each was immediately admitted to the hospital.
 However, the truth was that they actually were conducting a study, and none of them was really hearing voices.We might assume that Rosenhan and his colleagues would have been quickly discovered as the impostors they were, but this was not the case.
 Instead, each of them was diagnosed as severely abnormal on the basis of observed behavior.
-Mental health professionals labeled most as suffering from schizophrenia and kept them in the hospital 3–52 days.`Rosenhan’s classic study illustrate` that placing labels on individuals powerfully influences the way mental health workers perceive and interpret their actions.
+Mental health professionals labeled most as suffering from schizophrenia and kept them in the hospital 3–52 days.`Rosenhan’s classic study illustrate` that placing labels on individuals powerfully influences the way mental health workers perceive and interpret their actions.
 It also points out that determining who is psychologically disordered is not always a clear-cut or accurate process.`Issues:` some critics argue that labeling an individual as abnormal provides a de-humanizing, lifelong stigma.
-(Think, for example, of political contenders whose candidacies have been terminated by the disclosure that they received treatment for severe psychological disorders.`Advantages:` DSM-IV-TR has had an important influence on the way in which mental health professionals view psychological disorders.
-It has increased both the reliability and the validity of diagnostic categorization.
+(Think, for example, of political contenders whose candidacies have been terminated by the disclosure that they received treatment for severe psychological disorders.`Advantages:` DSM-IV-TR has had an important influence on the way in which mental health professionals view psychological disorders.
+It has increased both the reliability and the validity of diagnostic categorization.
 In addition, it offers a logical way to organize examination of the major types of mental disturbance.
 - **Phobias** Intense, irrational fears of specifi c objects or situations.
 - **Panic disorder** Anxiety disorder that takes the form of panic attacks lasting from a few seconds to several hours.
 Panic attacks seemingly come out of nowhere and are unconnected to any specifi c stimulus.In addition to the physical symptoms, panic disorder affects how the brain processes information.
-For instance, people with panic disorder have reduced reactions in the anterior cingulate cortex to stimuli (such as viewing a fearful face) that normally produce a strong reaction in those without the disorder.
-It may be that recurring high levels of emotional arousal that patients with panic disorder experience desensitizes them to emotional stimuli.
+For instance, people with panic disorder have reduced reactions in the anterior cingulate cortex to stimuli (such as viewing a fearful face) that normally produce a strong reaction in those without the disorder.
+It may be that recurring high levels of emotional arousal that patients with panic disorder experience desensitizes them to emotional stimuli.
 - **Generalized anxiety disorder**
 The experience of long-term,